Uveal Melanoma Treatment Market Size and Share

 Uveal Melanoma Treatment Market Analysis by Mordor Intelligence

-The uveal melanoma treatment market size reached USD 1.57 billion in 2025 and is forecast to advance to USD 2.08 billion by 2030 at a 5.7% CAGR.
+The uveal melanoma treatment market is expected to grow from USD 1.57 billion in 2025 to USD 1.66 billion in 2026 and is forecast to reach USD 2.16 billion by 2031 at 5.48% CAGR over 2026-2031.
 Sustained growth stems from the first-in-class survival benefit shown by tebentafusp, expanding orphan-drug incentives, and rapid improvements in gene-based and cell-based modalities.
 AI-supported screening raises detection of primary tumors at a treatable stage, while precision companion diagnostics open new revenue streams through risk stratification and therapy monitoring.
 Breakthrough designations for darovasertib and other kinase inhibitors shorten development timelines, and novel ocular delivery platforms reduce systemic toxicity, enhancing product differentiation.
 Private capital continues to flow into rare oncology, balancing the high cost of individualized care with promising long-term returns.

 Key Report Takeaways